José Eduardo dos Santos: Awards and recognitions

 Dos Santos was praised for the major role he played in favour of the country's independence and his commitment to the promotion of peace and democracy in the country, through negotiations with opposition movements designed to put a definite end to the civil war.
 He received the Order of the Companions of O. R. Tambo in 2010.
 He also received an honorary diploma of the National Commission on Racial Justice of the Unified Church of Christ (USA).

 Dos Santos was named "Man of the Year 2014" by Africa World.
 According to the newspaper, the choice of the Angolan leader was due to his contribution to the great process of economic and democratic recovery of Angola since the end of the war.

-A University of Namibia Engineering and Information Technology campus in Ongwediva is named after dos Santos, who was himself an engineer by profession, for assisting Namibia with attaining her freedom from oppression.
+A University of Namibia Engineering and Information Technology campus in Ongwediva is named after dos Santos, who was himself an engineer by profession, for assisting Namibia with attaining its freedom from oppression.

 Portugal awarded dos Santos the Grand Collar of the Order of Prince Henry in 1988 and the Grand Collar of the Military Order of Saint James of the Sword in 1996.